learn-co-curriculum/ruby-object-attrs-readme/README.md

 ## Objectives

-1. Learn how we use methods to abstract or wrap the attributes of an object.
+1. Use methods to abstract or wrap the attributes of an object.
-2. Understand the difference between a setter and a getter method.
+2. Explain the difference between a setter and a getter method.
-3. Learn how to build and use setter and getter methods
+3. Build and use setter and getter methods

 ## Introduction